Rev. Dr Ian Birch BD MTh MPhil PFHEA

 Dr. Graham Meiklejohn

-Lecturer in Theology and Communications Coordinator
+Lecturer in Theology and Academic Director

 Born in Glasgow, Scotland, Graham joined the College in September 2015.
 Prior to joining the College, Graham was located in Manchester, firstly working with the youth mission charity, ‘The Message Trust’, before studying a MA in Theology (Nazarene Theological College – Manchester).
 He was Associate Pastor for a church plant (Didsbury Community Church) for 2 years and was a licensed District Pastor in the Church of the Nazarene for 4 years.
 Most recently Graham worked as PR & Recruitment Strategist at Nazarene Theological College.